Note: The links below will

 the

-orbiter but Earth's atmosphere), it is notable because it was
+orbiter but burned up in the Earth's atmosphere), it is notable because it was

 The launch countdown resumes for STS-92, a mission that will set the stage